Treatment of Gastric and Esophageal Movement Disorder - Achalasia and Poem Procedure

 after therapy instructions icon

-After completing the POEM procedure, follow your doctor's instructions regarding medication and a soft diet for about a week.
+After completion of the procedure POEM The doctor's instructions should be followed when it comes to taking medication and adhering to a soft diet for about a week.
 It should be remembered that the recovery time depends on the condition of the specific person and the severity of the condition from which he suffered.
-In any case, follow the doctor's instructions, including taking medication and scheduling follow-up appointments.
-It is also necessary to rest, drink plenty of fluids and eat a balanced diet.

 price